BestTimesToVisit.com Logo

 food

 Skip the tourist-trap restaurants right next to major attractions like the Colosseum.
-Instead, wander a few blocks away into the Monti neighborhood for authentic trattorias where locals actually eat, like Trattoria Monti, for a much better meal and price.
-Look for places packed with Italians – that's always a good sign!
+Wander a few blocks away into the Monti neighborhood, for example, and you'll find authentic trattorias with better food and prices.
+Look for places packed with locals – that's always a good sign!

 transport

-Invest in a Roma Pass if you plan on hitting multiple major sites and using public transport.
-It covers entry to two museums/archaeological sites and unlimited travel on buses and the metro for 48 or 72 hours, saving you both money and the hassle of buying individual tickets.
+Invest in a Roma Pass if you plan on visiting multiple ancient sites and using public transport.
+It covers entry to two sites for free and offers discounts on others, plus unlimited travel on buses and metro for 48 or 72 hours.
+It can save you a surprising amount of money and hassle.

 culture

 Embrace the 'aperitivo' culture!
-From around 6 PM to 8 PM, many bars offer a drink with a generous buffet of snacks for a fixed price.
+Between 6 PM and 8 PM, many bars offer a buffet of snacks with the purchase of a drink.
 It's a fantastic way to have a light dinner and experience a local social ritual without breaking the bank.

 money